Damien Done: Love Thongs and Stay Black (2002–2016)

 Damien Moyal had previously fronted such hardcore punk, metallic hardcore and melodic hardcore bands as Shai Hulud, Morning Again, As Friends Rust, Culture and Bird of Ill Omen during the 1990s and early 2000s.
 After leaving Gainesville, Florida-based As Friends Rust in February 2002, Moyal began working on solo material under the moniker Rubbers.
 "Dude Becomes Sea" was the first song Moyal wrote for the new project.

-Handling vocals and acoustic guitar, Moyal recruited drummer and keyboardist Matthew Crum, formerly of As Friends Rust and The Rocking Horse Winner; electric guitarist Juan Montoya, formerly of Floor and Cavity and later of Torche; and electric guitarist and bass guitarist James Paul Wisner to record the six-song debut EP Love Thongs in September 2003.
+Handling vocals and acoustic guitar, Moyal recruited drummer and keyboardist Matthew Crum, formerly of As Friends Rust and The Rocking Horse Winner; electric guitarist Juan Montoya, formerly of Floor and Cavity, and later of Torche; and electric guitarist and bass guitarist James Paul Wisner to record the six-song debut EP Love Thongs in September 2003.
 Wisner also engineered and produced the session.
 A handful of band-made copies of Love Thongs were circulated by Moyal in late 2003.

-Rubbers was renamed Damien Done, and the band was immediately signed to Belgian record label Good Life Recordings, which had previously released material from As Friends Rust, Morning Again, Culture and Shai Hulud.
-Good Life Recordings owner Edward Verhaeghe invited Moyal to Belgium in November 2003 to film a music video for the lead single "The New Cleavage", directed by Integrity vocalist Dwid Hellion.
+Rubbers was renamed Damien Done, and the band was immediately signed to Belgian record label Good Life Recordings, which had previously released material by As Friends Rust, Morning Again, Culture and Shai Hulud.
+Good Life Recordings owner, Edward Verhaeghe, invited Moyal to Belgium in November 2003, to film a music video for the lead single "The New Cleavage" (then titled "Ass-Crack Is the New Cleavage"), directed by Integrity vocalist Dwid Hellion.
 Love Thongs was scheduled for release through Good Life Recordings as a CD and DVD combo package in April 2004, but the release remained stuck in limbo for over a decade.
-Some of the songs from the session appeared on Good Life Recordings' Various Artists compilation Good Life Recordings Presents: Never Surrender - The Best New Underground Music 2004-2005 (2004), the Vice magazine travel documentary The Vice Guide to Travel (2006) and the Belgian soft porn films J'fais du porno et j'aime ça and Skin.
+Some of the songs from the session appeared on Good Life Recordings' Various Artists compilation Good Life Recordings Presents: Never Surrender - The Best New Underground Music 2004-2005 (2004), the Vice magazine travel documentary and its soundtrack The Vice Guide to Travel (2006) and the Belgian soft porn films J'fais du porno et j'aime ça and Skin.
 Like.
 Sun. (both 2009).